Why am I being charged TDS in my NRI Non-PIS account?

 For NRI clients operating Non-PIS (Non-Portfolio Investment Scheme) accounts at FYERS, Tax Deducted at Source (TDS) is automatically deducted on capital gains arising from trades.
 The applicable TDS rates are governed by Indian tax laws and vary by ...

-• What are the costs associated with converting my FYERS account to an NRO Non-PIS account?
+• What are the costs involved in converting to an NRO Non-PIS account?

-Converting your existing resident FYERS trading and Demat account to an NRO Non-PIS account is completely free of charge.
-There are no fees for the account modification process, and our support team will guide you through the necessary documentation ...
+Converting your existing resident FYERS trading and Demat account to an NRO Non-PIS account is free of charge.
+There are no conversion or account-modification fees, and FYERS support will guide you through the documentation and compliance steps at no ...

 • How does TDS work for NRI accounts at FYERS?